 Using the OJ Air2 to control your compressor and 4-way heat pump valve and placing the rotary heat exchanger between the condenser and the evaporator, you can gain significant carbon emission reductions and improve the indoor climate in the building – all in one step.“

 Transformation has begun

-To underline the importance of the impeding transformation, both the IEA as well as individual countries have taken measures to ensure speedy progress.
-By 2030 all new buildings must be zero-carbon-ready, and from 2030 onwards 2.5% of all old/existing buildings are to be retrofitted every year to become zero-carbon-ready.
+To underline the importance of the impending transformation, both the IEA as well as individual countries have taken measures to ensure speedy progress.
+By 2030 all new buildings must be zero-carbon-ready; from 2030 onwards, 2.5% of all old/existing buildings are to be retrofitted yearly to meet the zero-carbon requirements.
 Heating and cooling play a major part in this.

-The OJ Air2 controller is ideal in both cases – establishing new HVAC solutions in new buildings as well as retrofit of existing systems – and there is a lot to achieve either way.
-In the EU legislation gradually changes the requirements to energy efficiency looking forward.
-For example, the installation of new gas boilers is banned by 2025.
-A consequence, conversion to electric HVAC solutions is accelerating.
+The OJ Air2 controller is ideal in both cases – establishing new HVAC solutions in new buildings and retrofitting existing systems – and there is much to achieve either way.
+In the EU, legislation gradually changes the requirements for energy efficiency.
+For example, the installation of new gas boilers will be banned by 2025.
+As a consequence, the conversion to electric HVAC solutions is accelerating.

 According to the IEA, buildings hold the greatest potential for improving energy efficiency before 2030.
 Today around 1% of all buildings within the EU are zero-carbon-ready.
 By 2030 that number is expected to be around 20%.

-The number of countries to have pledged to achieve IEA’s net‐zero emissions now cover some 70% of global emissions of CO2.
+The number of countries to have pledged to achieve IEA’s net‐zero emissions now constitutes some 70% of global CO2 emissions.
 So, the task of retrofitting or installing new HVAC solutions in buildings across the globe is both substantial and terribly urgent.

 By 2050, all zero-carbon-ready buildings will be marked ‚Zero Carbon‘.